 Since no ontology on mortality is available, we will compare our work with efforts that discuss mortality epistemologically.
 Although a related work about an ontology of death by Thomasma [25] enlists related terms and provides some connections among them, it does not a sound definition for death.

-The vision based on events is supported by Kment (Kment, 1988) .
-For him, death can only possibly be identified by external person(s).
+The vision based on events, which is applied in our NTDO ontology, is also present in (Kment, 1988) .
+For him, death can only possibly be identified by another person(s).
 Another argument supporting our point of view, was described by Schrader [26]ERROR: requested citation index out of range.
 His work indicates that Immanuel Kant reported the fact that indistinguishable entities (like 'death') can be distinguished by the particular and unique situation against 'space' and 'time'.
 Such standpoint is fulfilled by the model shown here.

 Conclusion